heylucasterra/heylucasterra.github.io/src/posts/blog/2020-03-19-02Window-Shopping.md

 path: '/blog/2020/window-shopping'
 lastEdit: 2020-02-21T17:12:33.962Z

-title: 'Window shopping personal websites'
+title: 'Window shopping'
+accent: ''
 location: São Paulo, Brazil
 subtitle: "Before we get started into the redesign thing, here's some of the work that inspired me to get back at writing the code you're reading."

 topics: design, meta, redesign,
 featuredImage: ''
 published: false
-color: 'yellow'
-accent: 'yellow'

 ---

 For quite some time now I have cultivated this [personal collection](https://www.gettoby.com/p/w4gnsx3zmfsh) of websites that really caught my attention at some point navigating the web.